beet-software/dorm/docs/docs/reference/framework-contracts.md

 A backend may use an internal transaction for one operation without exposing the public transaction capability.
 Those are separate guarantees.

+## Migrations

+Migrations are an optional capability. `MigrationCapableEngine` exposes a `MigrationAdapter`; `BaseEngine` does not require it because in-memory and server-facing engines may not own a persistent schema.

+A `MigrationAdapter` applies the sealed `MigrationOperation` hierarchy, stores completed versions, and protects the complete run with a lock.
+The runner must record a `Migration` only after all of its operations finish.
+Failed operations may be retried, so adapters and migrations must be idempotent.

+A migration adapter may additionally implement `TransactionalMigrationAdapter`.
+Its `MigrationTransactionMode` declares whether the runner groups a complete migration, each operation, or no migration work in a transaction.
+The adapter must not claim a stronger boundary than its provider guarantees.
+Each `MigrationOperation` exposes a `MigrationOperationSafety` classification.
+The `dorm_migrations` runner uses this classification to reject destructive pending operations unless the caller explicitly opts in.
+The portable contract separates structural operations such as `AddFieldOperation` and `RenameFieldOperation` from data operations such as `BackfillFieldOperation` and `CopyFieldOperation`.
+A document backend may treat a structural field operation as a no-op, but it must execute the corresponding data operation when existing records need to change.

+`TransformFieldOperation` is the portable contract for typed changes to existing values.
+Its filter is a `FilterExpression`, its transformation is declarative, and its batch size is a paging hint for adapters that support pages.
+Arbitrary Dart callbacks are outside this contract.
+Before a field is tightened, projects may use `MigrationRunner.operationValidator` to perform data-specific validation immediately before `AlterFieldOperation`.

+The framework does not infer historical renames from the current `EntitySchema`, does not promise distributed atomicity, and does not require a backend to support every operation.
+Unsupported operations must fail explicitly.
+Foreign keys are explicit operations with named local and referenced fields; their enforcement and referential actions remain backend capabilities.
+Check constraints are also explicit; their expressions use provider syntax and are not translated by the framework.

+See [Migration protocol](migrations.md) for the execution rules and backend semantics.
 ## Synchronization

 `ChangeTrackedEngine` is an optional capability used by `dorm_sync`.
 Its mutation